What did he have to overcome growing up?

 Who is Steve Jobs?

 - “There's an old Wayne Gretzky quote that I love.
 'I skate to where the puck is going to be, not where it has been.'
 And we've always tried to do that at Apple.
 Since the very very beginning.
-And we always will””. —Steve Jobs
+And we always will.” —Steve Jobs

 - Do what you love for a living.
 Another way of saying this is to find something you would do as a hobby that adds value to others and make a career out of it.
-Jobs attended computer workshop in his free time while in high school.
+Jobs attended computer workshops in his free time while in high school.
 He built a career doing something he loved and his passion fueled his accomplishments.

-- Attend college to get an education not just a degree.
+- Attend college to get an education, not just a degree.
 Steve attended Reeds College for one semester and then dropped out.
 However, he continued to attend and audit classes because he was more interested in learning than receiving a degree.
 Many college graduates stop reading after obtaining their degree.
 Become a lifelong learner and life will become richer and more meaningful as you age.

 - Join your local industry associations.
-After Steve dropped out of college he frequently attended the Homebrew Computer club with Steve Wozniak.
-Although he did not receive a college degree he attended network associations that provided him the education he needed to continuously grow and develop as a competent computer expert.
+After Steve dropped out of college, he frequently attended the Homebrew Computer club with Steve Wozniak.
+Although he did not receive a college degree, he attended network associations that provided him the education he needed to continuously grow and develop as a competent computer expert.

 - Experiencing other cultures will open your eyes to new worlds.
-When Steve Jobs went to work at Atari his goal was to earn enough money to travel to India and experience their culture.
+When Steve Jobs went to work at Atari, his goal was to earn enough money to travel to India and experience their culture.
 His visit transformed his thinking and opened his mind to a new way of viewing the world.

 - Find others who have complementary strengths and recruit them.
-Steve’s partnership with Wozniak proved early in his career that he would surround himself with others that had complementary gift and talents.
+Steve’s partnership with Wozniak proved early in his career that he would surround himself with others that had complementary gifts and talents.
 No one has all the skills to build anything of significance and value by themselves.

 - Practice CANI – Continuous and Never End Improvement.
-Jobs career is a kaleidoscope of one improvement after the next starting with the MAC.
+Jobs' career is a kaleidoscope of one improvement after the next starting with the MAC.
 Here is a list of items he has invented with his development team: